whria78/data-in-paper-out/readme.md

+# Data in Paper Out

+## Current functionality
-# A simple script implementing the training CNN and deployment on the WWW.
+A simple script implementing the training CNN (Pytorch) and deployment on the WWW (ONNX.js).

 ## Runtime System Requirements
 Windows 10